The holomorphic couch theorem: Introduction

-In particular, $\m$ achieves its maximum value.
+In particular, $\m$ achieves its maximum value over $\emb(X,Y,h)$.
 Using Ioffe's theorem, it is not too hard to show that if $\m$ attains its maximum at $f$, then $\what f$ is a slit mapping.
-We prove that the same holds if $f$ is a local maximum of $\m$.
+We prove in Section \ref{sec:localmax} that the same holds if $f$ is only assumed to be a local maximum of $\m$.

-\begin{thm}[Characterization of local maxima] Let $f$ be a local ma\-ximum of $\m$, and let $\what f$ be the maximal conformal extension of $f$ to $X_{\m(f)}$.
+\begin{theorem}[Characterization of local maxima] Assume hypothesis \myhyperlink{h1}.
+Let $f\in \emb(X,Y,h)$ be a local ma\-ximum of $\m$ such that $\m(f)<\infty$ and let $\what f$ be the conformal extension of $f$ to $X_{\m(f)}$.
 Then $\what f$ is a slit mapping.
-Conversely, if $g: X_r \to Y$ is a slit mapping, then $g|_X$ is a global maximum of $\m$.
-The set $M$ of all local maxima of $\m$ is homeomorphic to a point or a compact interval, and $\m$ is constant on $M$. \end{thm}
+Conversely, if $g: X_r \to Y$ is a slit mapping such that $g|_X$ is homotopic to $h$, then $g|_X$ is a global ma\-xi\-mum of $\m$.
+The set $M$ of all local maxima of $\m$ is homeomorphic to a point, a compact interval, a circle, or a torus, and $\m$ is constant on $M$. \end{theorem}

 The initial motivation for studying $\m$ was to think of it as a Morse function for the space $\emb(X,Y,h)$.
 In an ideal world, flowing along the gradient of $\m$ would yield a deformation retraction of $\emb(X,Y,h)$ into $M$.
-This does not make sense though, since $\m$ is not even continuous unless it is constant equal to zero.
-However, the connectedness of $\emb(X,Y,h)$ is an easy consequence of Theorem \ref{thm:localmaxintro}.
+This does not make sense, however, since $\m$ is not even continuous unless it is constant equal to zero.
+In any case, the connectedness of $\emb(X,Y,h)$ is a direct consequence of Theorem \ref{thm:localmaxintro} (see Section \ref{sec:localmax}).